University of Oslo: Rankings

-In 2021, Shanghai Jiao Tong University's Academic Ranking of World Universities ranked UiO 61st worldwide and the best in Norway, while the 2022 Times Higher Education World University Rankings ranked UiO 119th.
-The 2023 rankings of the QS World University Rankings ranked UiO 101st worldwide, and the 2022 Webometrics Ranking of World Universities ranked UiO 94th worldwide.
+In 2023, Shanghai Jiao Tong University's Academic Ranking of World Universities ranked UiO 73rd worldwide and the best in Norway, while the 2024 Times Higher Education World University Rankings ranked UiO 127th and the 2024 rankings of the QS World University Rankings ranked UiO 117th worldwide.
+The 2022 Webometrics Ranking of World Universities ranked UiO 94th worldwide.

 The 2022 rankings of the Center for World University Rankings (CWUR), which "publishes the only global university ranking that measures the quality of education and training of students as well as the prestige of the faculty members and the quality of their research without relying on surveys and university data submissions", ranked UiO 99th worldwide.

 International cooperation

 The University of Oslo administers the Henrik Steffens Professorship at the Humboldt University of Berlin jointly with the Humboldt University.
 The professorship was established and is funded by the Norwegian government.

 The university participates to several of the experiments in the CERN research programme.

+UiO is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.